Tech-at-DU/React-Redux-Tetris-Tutorial/P11-Connect-Next-Block/readme.md

 })
 ```

-The inspector should looks something like:
+The inspector should look something like this:

 ```
 [Log] Object (bundle.js, line 547)